rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

 /// Usually evaluates to 1 GiB for RPi3 and 4 GiB for RPi 4.
 const ENTRIES_512_MIB: usize = bsp::memory::mmu::addr_space_size() >> FIVETWELVE_MIB_SHIFT;

-/// The page tables.
+/// The translation tables.
 ///
 /// # Safety
 ///
 /// - Supposed to land in `.bss`.
-Therefore, ensure that they boil down to all "0" entries. static mut TABLES: PageTables<{ ENTRIES_512_MIB }> = PageTables {
+Therefore, ensure that they boil down to all "0" entries. static mut TABLES: TranslationTables<{ ENTRIES_512_MIB }> = TranslationTables {
     lvl3: [[PageDescriptor(0); 8192]; ENTRIES_512_MIB],
     lvl2: [TableDescriptor(0); ENTRIES_512_MIB],
 };
 ```

-They are populated using `bsp::memory::mmu::virt_mem_layout().get_virt_addr_properties()` and a
+They are populated using `bsp::memory::mmu::virt_mem_layout().virt_addr_properties()` and a bunch of
-bunch of utility functions that convert our own descriptors to the actual `64 bit` integer entries
+utility functions that convert our own descriptors to the actual `64 bit` integer entries needed by
-needed by the `MMU` hardware for the page table arrays.
+the `MMU` hardware for the translation table arrays.

-Each page table has an entry (`AttrIndex`) that indexes into the [MAIR_EL1] register, which holds
+Each page descriptor has an entry (`AttrIndex`) that indexes into the [MAIR_EL1] register, which
-information about the cacheability of the respective page.
-We currently define normal cacheable
+holds information about the cacheability of the respective page.
+We currently define normal
-memory and device memory (which is not cached).
+cacheable memory and device memory (which is not cached).

 [MAIR_EL1]: http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0500d/CIHDHJBB.html